Hans Island

-Hans Island (Inuktitut and Tartupaluk, lit. 'kidney shaped'; Inuktitut syllabics: ᑕᕐᑐᐸᓗᒃ; Hans Ø, /da/; île Hans, /fr/) is an island in the centre of the Kennedy Channel of the Nares Strait in the high Arctic region, split between the Canadian territory of Nunavut and the Danish autonomous territory of Greenland.
+Hans Island (Inuktitut and Tartupaluk, lit. 'kidney shaped'; Inuktitut syllabics: ᑕᕐᑐᐸᓗᒃ; Hans Ø, /da/; île Hans, /fr/) is an island in the centre of the Kennedy Channel of the Nares Strait in the high Arctic region, split between the Canadian territory of Nunavut and the Danish rigsdel (autonomous territory) of Greenland.

 The island itself is barren and uninhabited with an area of 130 ha, measuring 1290 by 1199 m, and a maximum elevation of 168.17 m.
-Its location in the strait that separates Ellesmere Island of Canada from northern Greenland was for years a border dispute, the so-called Whisky War between the two countries of Canada and Denmark.
+Its location in the strait that separates Ellesmere Island of Canada from northern Greenland was for years a border dispute, the so-called Whisky War between the two sovereign states of Canada and the Danish Realm, officially the Kingdom of Denmark.
 Hans Island is the smallest of three islands in Kennedy Channel off the Washington Land coast; the others are Franklin Island and Crozier Island.
-The strait at this point is 35 km wide, placing the island within the territorial waters of both Canada and Denmark (Greenland).
+The strait at this point is 35 km wide, placing the island within the territorial waters of both Canada and the Danish Realm (Greenland).
 A 1280 m shared border traverses the island.

 The island has likely been part of Inuit hunting grounds since the 14th century.
 It was claimed by both Canada and Denmark until 14 June 2022, when both countries agreed to split the disputed island roughly in half.
 In accordance with the Greenland home rule treaty, Denmark handles certain foreign affairs, such as border disputes, on behalf of the entire Danish Realm.